codingMustache/codingMustache/README.md

 ## Joke of the day

-What creature is smarter than a talking parrot?
-A spelling bee.
+A panda walks into a bar and says to the bartender “I’ll have a Scotch and . . . . . . . . . . . . . .
+Coke thank you”.

+“Sure thing” the bartender replies and asks “but what’s with the big pause?”

+The panda holds up his hands and says “I was born with them”

 ## Home Server Up-Time

-Its Been ** 8 days 16 hours 11 minutes ** Since the last server shutdown
+Its Been **8 days 16 hours 11 minutes** Since the last server shutdown

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Static
+ 1. Shellshock
- 2. Public
+ 2. Corrupted Blood
- 3. Private
+ 3. Heartbleed
- 4. Final
+ 4. Shellscript

 <details>
   <summary>Answer</summary>
-  Final
+  Heartbleed
 </details>